krtfrancis/project/README.md

-Simple website for Kobe Bryant
+Simple website about Kobe Bryant